jmilewski/insight-project/README.md

 ![Preview](images/frontend.png)

-### Historical analytics
+## Historical analytics

-To allow for further exploration into blockchain data, a Spark cluster was set up to allow for historical data analysis which will accumulate over time.
+To allow for further exploration into blockchain data, a Spark cluster was set up to allow for historical data analysis.
 The goal is to identify metrics that correlate well with market prices.

 For example, `dai_filter.py` tracks the number of Dai tokens transferred during a specific time period.
 Dai is a stablecoin which can be used to obtain margin and leverage positions.
 Large changes in Dai token transfers indicate bullish or bearish postions in the market.